Atticus29/pcc_biology_112/syllabus.md

 #### Academic Courtesy and Classroom Discussions

 Questions and discussions are integral parts of this class!
-We have 4 hours of lecture each week and discussions help keep students (and the instructor!) engaged in the material.
+We have TODO 4 hours of lecture each week and discussions help keep students (and the instructor!) engaged in the material.
 Many students learn new material by integrating it with their existing knowledge and by placing it in a specific and personal context.
 Therefore, some questions may sound ‘off-topic’ to some students because they have different view or understanding of the material.
 However, questions and comments that are not specifically in the book or notes may be just as important to student learning as questions directly from the material in the book.

 On the other hand, please try to limit your questions to the section we are covering and respect other people in the class.
 Some questions may be more appropriate to discuss during office hours.
 Please keep in mind that all students have different learning styles.
-I teach to as many of these styles as possible while making sure we cover the necessary material to keep us on schedule.
+I teach to as many of these styles as possible while making sure we cover the necessary material to keep us on schedule; I may ask you to take a question "off air", in which case we can discuss it after lecture time or in office hours.

 ---

 ### Strategies for success in a biology class

-Science doesn't come naturally to most people.
+Science doesn't come naturally to most people; it is a skill that is aquired, rather than an ability somebody either has or does not have.
 If this is your first collegiate science course, you might be surprised at the amount of time required to be successful.

 - **Work hard during lectures** This work does not involve writing, word for word, everything that is said.
 Consider instead the strategy of taking sketchy notes during class, which frees up limited attention space for listening, participating, and thinking about the topics discussed.
 Following class, flesh out your notes, adding as much detail as possible.
 This forces a re-thinking of the discussion, putting the concepts in an order that makes sense to you.

-- **Be an active learner** Skim the book and lecture notes before class.
+- **Be an active learner** Skim the book and lecture notes _before_  class.
 Come to all lectures.
 While you take notes in class, write down questions you have about the lecture or which are brought to mind by the lecture.
 Identify points in the lecture that you think are the main points.
 Review your notes shortly after class.
 Compare notes with a classmate.
 Do your notes agree?
 While you read, pause and reflect on the material.
 How does it fit with what you know already?
 Are  you memorizing facts or learning concepts?

 - **Figure out and use your learning strengths** Knowing your learning style can help you in any class.
 Some people learn best by reading, others by writing, others by drawing, others by talking.
 Use the techniques that work best for you.
 (Even better, use a combination of techniques!)
 	To learn more about student learning styles, go to http://www.learning-styles-online.com/,